aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get/_index.md

 weight: 30
 ---

-This REST API allows you to get a particular paragraph from a word document.
-The API returns a JSON/XML representation of one of the paragraphs.
+This REST API retrieves a `Paragraph`.

 ## REST API